Homeopathic Treatment for Prostatitis and Prostate enlargement (BPH, BEP)

 - Conventional Treatment for Non-bacterial Prostatitis & Painful Prostatitis: Non-bacterial prostatitis and cases where the pain is the prominent symptom are usually treated with painkillers (analgesics).

 - Surgery For Prostatitis: Surgery is advised when the patient does not respond well to the medicines.
 Frequent urinary tract infections, stones in the bladder, and inability to urinate are a few complications that call for surgery.
-Surgical removal of a part of prostrate and TURP (Transurethral resection of the prostate) are the common options.
-Complete removal of Prostrate (Prostatectomy) is usually done in the patients who suffer from severe symptoms and who do not respond to any of the above methods of the treatment.
+Surgical removal of a part of the prostrate and TURP (Transurethral resection of the prostate) are the common options.
+Complete removal of Prostrate (Prostatectomy) is usually done in patients who suffer from severe symptoms and who do not respond to any of the above methods of treatment.